movinalot/azure-202-advanced/content/Chapter03/Task2.md

 ---
-title: "2 - Spoke to Internet Traffic"
+title: "Task 2 - Spoke to Internet Traffic"
-menuTitle: "2 - Spoke to Internet Traffic"
+linkTitle: "2 - Spoke to Internet Traffic"
 weight: 20
 ---

-## North South Inspection
+## Spoke to Internet Traffic

 Can traffic pass from a spoke to the Internet?

-### Spoke to Internet traffic

 1. ***Ping*** from the Linux Spoke VMs to the Internet